Homemade Detergent for High Efficiency (HE) Washing Machines

 Homemade Detergent Is Easier on Her Washer's Drain Hose

-I own a HE washer and recently began to make my own powdered laundry soap, and have found it ideal for HE washers since it foams a lot less than commercial liquid soaps and it works a lot better.
+I own an HE washer and recently began to make my own powdered laundry soap, and have found it ideal for HE washers since it foams a lot less than commercial liquid soaps and it works a lot better.
 It takes less than 20 minutes to make and costs a lot less than super-cheap liquid detergent with materials that are inexpensive and easy to find.
 And it cleans better than liquid laundry detergent.

 You can Google for homemade soap recipes.
 I make a powdered version with 1 bar of Fels Naphtha and 2 or 3 bars of deodorant soap (Walgreens® works great!), 1 to 2 cups 20 mule team borax and 1 to 2 cups baking soda.
 You can also add a cup of an OxiClean® if you do a lot of very dirty laundry, but for most laundry, it works great without it.

 Slice the bar soap with a paring knife as you would a chunk of cheese and then put it in the food processor to chop it fine.
 With a damp cloth on the open edge of the feed chute, add the dry powders and process in short bursts.
-This makes enough soap for approximately 25 loads, using the smaller measurements.
+This makes enough soap for approximately 25 loads.
 Use 1.5 to 2 tablespoons of detergent per load, placing the powder in the detergent cup.
 Use hot or warm water to make sure the soap dissolves completely if you do not grind the soap finely in a food processor.
 Store airtight; an empty ice cream pail works great.
 If clothes are very dirty, add a little more soap.
 It will not create foam/suds in quantity but you will be amazed how clean your laundry will be.

 I checked the drain hose from my washer before starting to use my homemade soap and was shocked to see a lot of residue from a premium brand HE detergent and liquid softener.
 A week after beginning to use homemade soap the drain hose was as clean as new!
 Sometimes I just add vinegar to the rinse cup to soften and reduce static electricity or use liquid softener for the smell since homemade laundry soap doesn't contain perfumes.